danielgafni/dotfiles/README.md

  - `wlogout` - power menu
  - `swaylock` - screen locker
  - `mako` - notification daemon
+ - `eww` - widgets

 All the colors & theming are Nord.

+The setup contains some `eww` widgets (like weather, calendar and uptime), they are currently in progress.

 # Installation